adang1345/PythonWin7/README.md

 Officially, Python 3.9 and above are not supported on Windows 7 SP1 and Windows Server 2008 R2 SP1.
 Here, you can obtain unofficial Windows installers that bring back support for these older Windows versions.

+These installers also work on newer versions of Windows and can be used whenever official support is dropped.
+For instance, Python 3.14 officially requires Windows 10 or later, but these installers allow continued use on Windows 8 and 8.1 in addition to Windows 7 SP1.

 *Note:* Windows update KB2533623 must be installed for Python to run.
 Ensure that your computer is up-to-date via Windows Update.
 Alternatively, you can manually install update KB3063858, which supersedes KB2533623.
 Update KB3063858 can be obtained at the following link for [32-bit Windows](https://www.microsoft.com/en-us/download/details.aspx?id=47409) or [64-bit Windows](https://www.microsoft.com/en-gb/download/details.aspx?id=47442).

 For each Python version, this repository includes the following.